 - You have unerupted teeth that need to be removed for oral procedure reasons, such as getting braces.

 Surgical tooth extractions are more difficult oral surgery procedures because they involve cutting the gums and extracting the teeth from below the gumline.
-As such, many of our Macomb patients who are having surgical tooth extractions choose twilight or general anesthesia so that they are more comfortable during their procedure, and take a day or two off work or school to recover.
+As such, many of our Galesburg patients who are having surgical tooth extractions choose twilight or general anesthesia so that they are more comfortable during their procedure, and take a day or two off work or school to recover.

 Call Us if You Think You Need a Tooth Extracted